 CMC 17.19.040.B.10 Street Layout.
-The proposed additions to this section are in response to the Hearings Examiner's comment that our current cross circulation standards are very subjective.
-Staff proposed to require applicants to submit a circulation plan that includes features such as topography, environmental sensitive lands, existing and proposed streets/bicycle and pedestrian pathways/trails/transit, etc. Further, the proposed amendments in this section also incorporates two comprehensive plan policies, of Camas 2035.
+The proposed additions to this section are in response to the Hearings Examiner's comment that our current cross circulation standards are very subjective, and therefore ineffective.
+The proposed amendments include a requirement to submit a circulation plan that includes features such as topography, environmental sensitive lands, existing and proposed streets/bicycle and pedestrian pathways/trails/transit, etc. Further, the proposed amendments in this section also incorporates two comprehensive plan policies, of Camas 2035.
 Comprehensive Plan Policy T-1.3: Construct streets that are interconnected and avoid long cul-de-sacs or dead ends.
 Block lengths should be less than 1,000 feet and Comprehensive Plan Policy T-2.3: Include pedestrian and bicycle linkages in the construction of cul-de-sacs and other forms of dead-end streets.
 Existing dead end streets should be retrofitted to provide bicycle and pedestrian linkages as practicable.

-The workshop presentation included examples of long cul-de-sacs that have been designed in recent preliminary plats, in absence of a standard.
+The presentation to the Planning Commission included examples of long cul-de-sacs that have been designed in recent preliminary plats, in absence of a cross circulation standard.
 Staff also explained that the steep terrain of Camas makes emergency response difficult (or impossible) when there is only one long roadway to a group of homes, particularly during ice storm events.
-Many communities consider a 200-300 foot block length as ideal, and perhaps the Commission should discuss whether 1,000 feet block length will adequately address circulation goals.